Petras Cvirka: Biography

 Cvirka attended an art school in Kaunas between 1926 and 1930.
 However, after graduation he drifted away from visual arts to literature.
 He began publishing poetry in 1924 and studied literature in Paris during 1931 and 1932.
 He translated 9 books and 34 shorter works from French into Lithuanian.
 Later in the decade he travelled to Moscow, Leningrad, and western Europe.
 He published works in the magazine Trečias frontas (Third Front), which was financially supported by the underground Communist Party of Lithuania (LCP) and later collaborated with the magazine Literatūra (Literature), also organized and financed by the LCP.

+Support to the Soviets

 He joined the Communist Party in 1940 and supported Lithuania's incorporation into the Soviet Union.

 In 1941, following the outbreak of war between Germany and the Soviet Union, he moved to Alma-Ata and then Moscow, joining the Union of Writers of the USSR.
 Returning to Lithuania in 1944, he went on to serve as chairman of the Lithuanian Soviet Socialist Republic's Writer's Union and as editor of the journal Pergalė (Victory).

 After Cvirka's death in 1947, the Soviet authorities erected a monument to his memory in Vilnius.
 This monument became the object of controversy after the restoration of independence in 1990 due to Cvirka's pro-communist activities.
-There were calls for its removal.
 On November 19, 2021 the statue was removed.
+In 2025, as part of ongoing desovietization of public spaces, Vilnius municipality decided to rename a square named after Petras Cvirka.